This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 VT treats both similarly because both increase float-adjusted capitalization.

-Now compare that with a static regional slice portfolio.
+Now compare that with a regional slice portfolio.

 Example: